chrismile/cfd3d/README.md

 ./cfd3d --scenario driven_cavity --solver cpp
 mpirun -np 8 ./cfd3d --scenario driven_cavity --solver mpi --numproc 2 2 2
 ./cfd3d --scenario driven_cavity --solver cuda
-./cfd3d --scenario natural_convection --solver cuda --tracestreamlines true --numparticles 1000
+./cfd3d --scenario rayleigh_benard_convection_8-2-1 --solver cuda --tracestreamlines true --numparticles 500
 ```

-The solver name is either 'cpp' for the C++ OpenMP-accelerated solver, 'cuda' for the NVIDIA CUDA solver and 'mpi' for
+The solver name is either 'cpp' for the C++ OpenMP-accelerated solver, 'mpi' for the MPI solver, 'cuda' for the NVIDIA
-the MPI solver.
+CUDA solver, and 'opencl' for the OpenCL solver.
-Please note that for the CUDA solver and the MPI solver, the program needs to be built with the necessary flags.
+Please note that for the MPI solver, CUDA solver and the OpenCL solver, the program needs to be built with the necessary
+flags.

 The valid values for all possible arguments are:
 * scenario: driven_cavity, flow_over_step, natural_convection, rayleigh_benard_convection_8-2-1,